Hey, my magnificent butterflies!

 Instead of asking yourself what scene out of your favorite romance film that you’d like to live out, I think you should ask yourself what sort of partner you’d want to manage a home, share finances, and raise kids with.
 Beyond breakfast in bed and candlelit dinners, you’re going to spend a lot of time doing these often, mundane things.

 Ultimately, I think a marriage should consist of two partners who make life easier to go through as opposed to more difficult.
-Having said that, beyond love, one of the best marriage tips is to think about being with someone who makes your burden lighter and not heavier.
+On that note, beyond love, one of the best marriage tips is to think about being with someone who makes your burden lighter and not heavier.

 Amongst all of the marriage tips, I think creating your own rules is one of the most unpopular and my favorite.
 Anyone who knows me knows I totally detest orthodoxy and those stupid rules that society creates for us to abide by.
 While some are great for a cohesive society, others are just malarkey.
-In light of this, I feel one of the best marriage tips that singles can consider is that when it comes to marriage, you should create your own damn rules.
+On that note, I feel one of the best marriage tips that singles can consider is that when it comes to marriage, you should create your own damn rules.

 People have all of these retarded sayings about how wives should act and how husbands should act and although I understand that they’re pulling from common characteristics they see married people emulate, it doesn’t mean that they will work for your marriage.